openflighthpc/flight-report/README.md

 # Outputs

+## Access Logs

+To see if anyone accesses the command, when they initially run `bin/report` a line will be added to a file named after the user under `var/accesslogs` with the time they launched the command.

+## Ratings

+The first thing the command asks for is a rating, this is from 0-2 but is represented in smilies.
+This rating is output to a file under `var/ratings`.

 ## Reports

 This tool generates a report which can be used to track, compare and understand issues within the environment.
 A report is a YAML file structured as follows: